• Home

 So make sure it counts

-Sydney Westphal, one of last year's Haiku winners, encourages you to enjoy Poetry and Pizza!
+Sydney Westphal, a former Haiku winner, encourages you to enjoy Poetry and Pizza!

 Photo Gallery